310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kaoru %}
-Everyone’s doing this ‘cause they want to, y'know?
+Everyone’s doing this because they want to, though.
 But if I get to go around the aquarium with Anzu-chan, then I can finally have the date of my dreams, so I’m up for it~♪

-This was just the worst type of ending, what with time being lost thanks to us taking forever to group up after losing eachother…
+This was just the worst type of ending, what with time being lost thanks to us taking forever to group up after losing each other…

 But next chance I get, I’ll totally make it enjoyable for her.
 I swear I will~♪
 {% endbubble %}